-Allen is the Chairman of Water, Energy, Environment and Policy Unit for the Federation of Small Businesses, the UK’s largest business member organisation with more than 200,000 business members.
+Allen is the Chairman of the Water, Energy, Environment and Policy Unit for the Federation of Small Businesses, the UK’s largest business member organisation with more than 200,000 members.

 Allen has more than 30 years’ experience of working at a senior level in local authorities, the European Commission and now as a consultant to the Water and Energy sectors.

 Allen is a practising chartered town planner and environmentalist.
 He represented the FSB members’ interests at the last price review and is involved in designing the codes for practice and framework for 2017 water market liberalisation and ensuring that the views of small businesses are taken into account by regulators and water companies.

 Keith is a Deputy Director with the Environment Agency and Area Manager for Cumbria and Lancashire.
 He is an experienced senior environmental leader, leading a multi-disciplinary team of 400 environmental professionals delivering wide ranging environmental protection, regulation and improvement in North West England.
 He has provided strategic leadership of major incident response and recovery as well as sponsorship of major flood risk infrastructure development.
 He has extensive experience of environmental issues from environmental monitoring and planning, to regulation of major industry including chemical, waste, onshore oil and gas and nuclear sectors.

 He currently contributes to national leadership in issues including waste regulation, improving fisheries, biodiversity, land and water quality, nuclear new build and onshore oil and gas.
 He has a strong record of effective partnership development including chairing NW River Basin Liaison Panel, strategic overview of environmental risk and opportunity in major regeneration and growth programmes including Media City and Cumbria and Lancashire Local Enterprise Partnerships.